 Overall Learning Objectives

-- Discuss and examine the evidence of lifestyle medicine interventions in the prevention and management of chronic disease.
+- Examine the evidence of lifestyle medicine interventions in the prevention and management of chronic disease.

 - Review relevant lifestyle medicine-specific topics such as clinical processes, emotional and mental wellbeing, nutrition science, physical activity, social relationships and connectedness, sleep hygiene, managing tobacco and other addictions, and behavior change.